emipa606/21stCenturyArsenal/README.md

 As it currently stands, 21CA adds 18 unique weapons across 7 categories.
 Each weapon is a reflection of a firearm designed, developed and fielded in the 21st century by nations around the world. in-game, each weapon has a description that adds a bit of lore flavor to the gun, while still giving a nod to its real-world counterpart.

-Stats for all weapons can be viewed https://docs.google.com/spreadsheets/d/e/2PACX-1vQUtyyzssKBa47FEU38Pu_rxl8aWlaKrhESHhYKF8LcmWd7-vx8xQcuTTXHSnMD4Nht-ivhU3Ijs_P4/pubhtml#]here!
+Stats for all weapons can be viewed [here!](https://docs.google.com/spreadsheets/d/e/2PACX-1vQUtyyzssKBa47FEU38Pu_rxl8aWlaKrhESHhYKF8LcmWd7-vx8xQcuTTXHSnMD4Nht-ivhU3Ijs_P4/pubhtml#)

 As this mod is still a work in progress and actively being developed, I invite you to leave feedback in the comments section regarding weapon suggestions, balance, and overall thoughts/opinions.
 I understand that the weapons-mod space is pretty saturated, and any feedback you can provide is greatly appreciated!

-I can be reached at the https://discord.gg/rimworld]RimWorld community Discord at @Axi#9143
+I can be reached at the [RimWorld community Discord](https://discord.gg/rimworld) at @Axi#9143

-**Massive shout-out to the following folks:** https://github.com/Abaddon16]@abaddon16 (Discord: @abaddon16#7120) - For showing me that modding isn't as scary as it first seems and for never-ending rubberducking
+**Massive shout-out to the following folks:**
+[@abaddon16](https://github.com/Abaddon16) (Discord: @abaddon16#7120) - For showing me that modding isn't as scary as it first seems and for never-ending rubberducking
 @Shotgunfrenzy and the #rimworld-art channel at large - For making my art suck less and for always providing a level of quality to strive for (and compete against, at times).

 ![Image](https://i.imgur.com/PwoNOj4.png)